What is a vision screening?

 -

-Photographic detection of eye misalignment, refractive error, or media opacity (photo screening)
+Photographic detection of eye misalignment, refractive error, or media opacity (photoscreening)

 As with other screening tests, vision screening may have both false-positive and false-negative results.
 The ophthalmologists and optometrists at Ticho Eye Associates are committed to providing high-quality service.
-Contact one of our offices in Chicago Ridge, IL, Tinley Park, IL, or Munster, IL.
+Contact one of our offices in Chicago Ridge, IL, Tinley Park, IL, or Munster, IN.

-Vision Screenings Reviews
+Reviews

 Failed vision screening: next steps